Diamond color is a primary attribute that determines rarity and cost.

 Like ink staining, the downside of sputtering is that it isn’t a permanent enhancement.
 Overtime, the coating can get scratched and may peel away with wear and tear.

-HPHT treatment is probably the most well known method that is used to change the color of a diamond permanently.
-With proper application, HPHT can lighten the tint or saturate the existing tone of a lower grade diamond.
+HPHT treatment is probably the most well known method to change the color of a diamond on a commercial basis.
+With proper control of the process, HPHT can be used to lighten the tint or saturate the existing tone of a lower grade diamond.

 For example, heat and pressure treatment can turn a yellowish looking stone into a fancy colored one to increase its appeal.
 By making some tweaks in the process recipe, the same technique can also be used to turn brownish diamonds into colorless stones.